zodaz/star-calling-assist/README.md

 # Star Calling Assist
-This plugin allows for crashed stars found around the game to be posted to a remote endpont for crowdsourcing purposes.
+This plugin allows for crashed stars found around the game to be posted to a remote endpont.

 Posts can either be triggered manually by clicking the call-star button by the minimap when a star is found or automatically when a star is found by the player.
 This is configured in the plugin settings.